explosion/sense2vec/README.md

 nlp.add_pipe(s2v)
 ```

-The component will add serveral
+The component will add several
 [extension attributes and methods](https://spacy.io/usage/processing-pipelines#custom-components-attributes)
 to spaCy's `Token` and `Span` objects that let you retrieve vectors and
 frequencies, as well as most similar terms.